That summer, Dad came home looking rather cheerful. He was carrying a live chicken!

 “I was digging a ditch and some Catholics came walking by.
 They saw me,” Dad said, “and they asked, ‘Why are you digging?
 Our priest doesn’t dig ditches!'”
 But Marilyn knew her dad was eager to serve.

-For the next three months, Dad worked on the church with the other men.
-He hammered nails and did anything else that needed to be done, in addition to his normal duties as pastor.
+For the next three months, if Dad wasn’t preparing a sermon or visiting the sick, he was working on the church with the other men.
+He was not good with a hammer or a saw, but he did anything else that needed to be done.
 Marilyn was proud of her dad’s hard work.

 When the new church was completed, they moved out of the storefront.
 Marilyn liked the new, bigger church.
 Dad invited an evangelist to do a week of revival services.
 Marilyn was excited about that.
 Mother suggested that they have a fellowship dinner on Saturday night so that the people could meet the evangelist before he began the week of services on Sunday.
 Everyone would bring food to the fellowship hall in the basement.
 Marilyn was excited.
 She loved food.

 The fellowship dinner went well.
 Someone had brought spaghetti.
-Marilyn loved spaghetti; she had it every year on her birthday.
+Marilyn loved spaghetti; she requested it every year for her birthday.
 When she had eaten her fill of all the delicious food, she listened to the delightful sounds of chatter in the new fellowship hall.
 Everyone enjoyed getting to know the evangelist.
 They were all excited for the week of revival services to begin.

 After the song service the next morning, Dad introduced the evangelist.
 The evangelist boomed, “Thank you all for coming.
 I enjoyed the fellowship dinner, but I must know who made those cream puffs.
 They were musty!”
 Marilyn turned to see Mother gasp and shrink in her seat.
 Marilyn was sure that Mother felt sorry for Sister Stauffer, the lady who had made the cream puffs.
 After all, it was Mother’s idea to have the fellowship dinner.
 Marilyn knew that the evangelist should not have made such a rude comment.